Comping Like a True Jazz Guitar Master is Only a Few Clicks Away – Start with Basic Shell Chords!

 Many of these chord shapes will become your go-to “grips,” because they are all moveable on the guitar, just like barre chords.
 Usually the root (bass) note is found at the bottom, and it’s therefore very easy to transpose.
 See the red dot in the picture above (its, the root).

 Always think like a barre chord and identify the bass note at first.
 For example: you have a barred G major at fret 3, and the same shape at fret 5 is an A major.
-Same concept applies with these jazz guitar chord shapes.
+Same concept applies to these jazz guitar chord shapes.

 To wrap up, the first chord chart is your reference.
 The second chord chart is useful sometimes too, especially as you advance.
 And don’t forget — the “chord shells” are always useful, and they’ll remain in your bag of tricks for their simplicity and ease.

 In a hurry?
 Learn all these shapes (and more) in one sitting in with this “96 jazz guitar chords in 10 minutes” lesson here …

 Beginners: Learn Basic Chord Construction